-Restaurant365 provides each Customer with a Hosted FTP Site for file imports.
-AP Invoice and AP Credit Memos can be automatically imported (if in an integrated format) in to R365.
+Restaurant365 provides each Customer with a Hosted FTP Site for file imports, which will enable AP/AR Invoices and Credit Memos to automatically be imported (if in an integrated format) into R365.
 Additionally, other files (.docx, .txt, .pdf etc.) can be imported in to the 'Documents to Process' screen for later processing.
 Click here for information on Importing Files via FTP, Supported File Types, and Documents to Process.
 Transactions are imported as 'Unapproved'.

 Steps for Windows 7/10 PC

 - Open a Windows Explorer folder, right click This PC in the left hand pane, and click Add Network Location

 3. Type ftp://connect.restaurant365.net and click 'Next'

 4. Uncheck the box for 'Log on anonymously' and type in your ftp user name provided by Restaurant365 when they setup your FTP site and then click 'Next'

 5. Type the name R365 FTP to help you recognize this folder in the future and then click Next and Finish and it will create the new FTP folder in your windows explorer window